Enrico204/blocklists/README.md

 # IP (block)lists

 This repository contains an index of various IP lists that can be used in firewalls/IDS/IPS to block or detect attacks and other problems.
-This repo also contains a tool for downloading and processing them.
+This repo also contains tools for downloading and processing them.

 Lists have been divided in multiple files, one for each category:
 * abuse